Foreign Office 'lured Mongolian official to UK'

 "It seems the Foreign Office was duplicitously luring Mr Khurts to his arrest and imprisonment at the behest of the German government," he said.

-"This is no way to treat any individual, let alone a senior official of an allied nation."'Kidnapped and drugged'
+"This is no way to treat any individual, let alone a senior official of an allied nation."

 The warrant for Mr Khurts' arrest relates to the kidnap, false imprisonment and repatriation of Mongolian national Enkhbat Damiran, who has since died.